Scottish Fold: Genetics

+Heterozygous Folds × Straight (non-Fold; fd fd) breeding gives a 50% chance of producing heterozygous Folds (Fd fd) and 50% chance of producing Straights (fd fd; progeny with normal genes).
+For heterozygous Fold × heterozygous Fold matings there is a 75% chance of Folds (25% homozygous Folds, 50% heterozygous Folds) and 25% chance of straight ears.

-There is suspicion that some non-fold litters are genetically heterozygous folds but because of very low expression of the gene, appear to be straight-eared.
-Such kittens may develop folded ears initially which then straighten back out.
+There is suspicion that some Straight (non-Fold) litters are genetically heterozygous Folds but because of very low expression of the gene, appear to be straight-eared.
+Such kittens may develop folded ears initially, which then straighten back out.
+If Scottish Straights are to be used, they should be genetically tested to make sure that they are not genetically Folds.
 Because of this there are suggestions by some breeders to avoid mating Folds with straight-eared Scottish Folds but only use British Shorthairs (BSH) as outcross.

-If Scottish Shorthairs are to be used, they should be test mated to a BSH to make sure that they are not genetically folds.
-If such apparent straight-eared cats are mated with a fold, there is a 75% chance of folds (25% homozygous folds, 50% heterozygous folds) and 25% chance of straight ears.
+Both scientific studies and anecdotal reports from breeders indicate that cats produced from heterozygous Fold × Straight and heterozygous Fold × BSH matings (pairings initially expected to yield only heterozygous offspring) may nevertheless develop severe FOCD.
+In some cases, the condition in these offspring can be sufficiently severe to necessitate euthanasia at a comparatively young age.

+Gene identification

-In 2016, the genetic mutation responsible for the folded ears and the osteochondrodysplasia was identified.
+In 2016, the genetic mutation responsible for the folded ears and feline osteochondrodysplasia (FOCD) was identified.
 It was found in a gene encoding a calcium permeable ion channel, transient receptor potential cation channel, subfamily V, member 4 (Trpv4).
 The mutation is a V342F substitution (c.1024G>T) in the fifth ankyrin repeat within the N-terminal cytoplasmic domain.
 It was also found in a human patient with metatropic dysplasia.